WallStreetMojo

 CFA Examination

-[The] qualification is roughly equivalent to a specialized postgraduate finance degree, including a mixture of economics, ethics, law, and accountancy… Whereas there are tens of thousands of finance degrees available around the world, ranging from the excellent to the worthless, there is only one CFA®, managed and examined by an American association of financial professionals, the CFA® Institute.
+qualification is roughly equivalent to a specialized postgraduate finance degree, including a mixture of economics, ethics, law, and accountancy… Whereas tens of thousands of finance degrees are available worldwide, ranging from the excellent to the worthless, there is only one CFA®, managed and examined by an American association of financial professionals, the CFA® Institute.

-My journey towards earning my CFA® Charter has been pretty exciting, enriching as well as challenging.
+My journey towards earning my CFA® charter has been pretty exciting, enriching as well as challenging.
 There were many ups and downs – I passed the CFA® Level 1 and the CFA® Level 2 at once.
 However, CFA® Level 3 was a tough nut to crack.
-It took me 3 attempts to pass CFA® Level 3.
-CFA® Charter has been incredibly beneficial for my Equity Research Analyst career.
-Most recently, I received the fantastic news that my younger brother Neeraj Vaidya (works along with the CEO of a global firm and lives in Dubai) has also passed CFA® Level 3 examination.
-He is now looking forward to applying for the CFA® Charter.
+Nevertheless, it took me three attempts to pass CFA® Level 3.
+The CFA® charter has been incredibly beneficial for my Equity Research Analyst career.
+Most recently, I received the fantastic news that my younger brother Neeraj Vaidya (who works with the CEO of a global firm and lives in Dubai) has also passed the CFA® Level 3 examination.
+He is now looking forward to applying for the CFA® charter.
 I am sure he has a great career ahead.

 CFA Exam

-Appearing for CFA® Level 1 exam? – Do have a look at this excellent 70+ hours of CFA® level 1 Training Tutorials
+Appearing for CFA® Level 1 exam? – Do have a look at these excellent 70+ hours of CFA® Level 1 Training Tutorials

 Also, do not miss CFA – Important Dates and Schedules.